With the summer holidays well underway, and perhaps a little more time on your hands, you might be twiddling your thumbs.

 9. Studio Anywhere: A Photographer's Guide to Shooting in Unconventional Locations by Nick Fancher

-Studio Anywhere by Nick Fancher is a resource for photographers to learn from behind-the-scenes photos and lighting diagrams from a range of photo shoots.
+Studio Anywhere by Nick Fancher is a resource for photographers to learn from behind-the-scenes photos and lighting diagrams from a range of photoshoots.
 But it doesn’t stop there.
-Because directing a photo shoot involves more than simply knowing how to wield a camera or process a raw file, Nick also lets you in on the aesthetic decisions he makes in his signature photos, inspiring you to develop your own vision.
-And, finally, he describes his Lightroom and Photoshop workflow so you can learn how to deftly navigate post-processing.
+Because directing a photoshoot involves more than merely knowing how to wield a camera or process a raw file, Nick also lets you in on the aesthetic decisions he makes in his signature photos, inspiring you to develop your own vision.
+And, finally, he describes his Lightroom and Photoshop workflow so you can learn how to navigate post-processing deftly.

 Priced at £21.68 | Buy the book

 10. Read This If You Want to Take Great Photographs of People by Henry Carroll

 This inspiring book of conceptual starting points and invaluable technical tips is perfect for anyone, novice or professional, who wants to take top-notch pictures of people.
 It distils portrait photography into seven subject areas, including 'Composition', 'The Gaze’ and 'The Street', and features beautiful, startling and inspirational photographs in each category.
 Readers are given practical insights into the ideas and techniques of a wide range of historical and contemporary masters so they can put it all into practice themselves.
 Scattered throughout the book are 'technical tangents' packed with invaluable practical guidance for basic lighting set-ups, kit, camera modes and more.
 Also included is definitive advice from a lawyer on your legal rights when taking pictures of people.